10 Tips for Responding to a Records Request: Risk Adjustment Audits

 2) Don’t panic about the deadline on the letter.
 Call the requesting agency and/or the health plan and ask for an extension, if you’d like more time.
-They all seem very willing to give more time.
+Most seem very willing to give more time.

-5) Note carefully the time frame on the release.
+4) Note carefully the time frame of sessions requested on the release.
 It is usually a one year time period.
 Any information you release should be restricted to service provided during that time period.

 7) If you decide to talk to your client about it, explain the purpose of the records request to them in the most objective way possible.
 Document the conversation in their chart.
 If your client doesn’t want you to release records, you could inform the plan that you are reluctant or unwilling to go against your client’s wishes.
 However, I can tell you in the past I tried refusing, and I got a strongly worded letter from the health plan, reminding me complying was part of my contract.

 8) The correspondence you receive may seem confusing, since it says not to release your psychotherapy notes.
 But remember, there are two types of notes — progress notes, which include session start and stop time, treatment type and frequency, diagnosis, treatment plan, symptoms, prognosis, and progress, and psychotherapy notes as defined by HIPAA (sometimes called process notes), which are optional to keep and may include your analysis, thoughts and feelings about the case.
 Psychotherapy notes are to be kept separately from the rest of the client chart, and are afforded greater privacy, so don’t release these.